ita-social-projects/Home/home-dev/README.md

 ## Docker

-**How to create database**

-For that purpose just use `docker-compose up` command in your terminal in `home-dev/init` package.
-After that you will have your container with database.

 **How to launch**

-After successful building and creating database you can launch the project in Docker.
 For that purpose just type `docker-compose up` command in `home-dev/launch` package.
+After that you will have your container with database.
-After that you will have data-migration container for filling database and running application container.
+After that you will have data-migration container for filling database and running application container and MailHog container.

 **How to close**